 The provision of advisories and warnings of volcanic eruptions and volcanic ash clouds to aviation users necessitates close coordination between the international aviation community, aviation meteorologists and vulcanologists.

-The structure of the CAeM expert teams agreed by CAeM-15 (July 2014) is presented in the diagram below.
+The structure of CAeM agreed by CAeM-16 (July 2018) is presented in the diagram below.

-The provision of meteorological service to international air navigation is highly standardized and harmonized through standards and recommedned practices developed by ICAO and WMO and published in ICAO Annex 3 and WMO Technical Regulations (WMO-No.49), Volume II.
+The provision of meteorological service to international air navigation is highly standardized and harmonized through standards and recommended practices developed by ICAO and WMO and published in ICAO Annex 3 and WMO Technical Regulations (WMO-No. 49), Volume II.